cash stack icon

 Worried about your estate's inheritance?

 Since RIOs have set regular interest repayments you never have to worry about compounding interest snowballing into a lump sum amount of debt, which will shrink your potential inheritance.
-Plus, because interest payments are fixed, then many RIO products tend to be cheaper than the average equity release policy.
+Plus, because interest payments are required, then many RIO products tend to be cheaper than the average equity release policy.

 RIOs also have the added benefit of allowing you to overpay, ultimately reducing the amount of debt you owe.
 Opting for such a plan, and ensuring you make the appropriate monthly repayments, means that there will be more of your estate to leave behind as an inheritance.